CNCFlora/Connect/README.md

 ### Manual

-Use the (uber)war, Create a folder "/var/lib/floraconnect" on your deployment server, give it permissons to the container used user (like tomcat7 or tomcat6) and them deploy the war normally (copying to /var/lib/tomcat7/webapps or using the web manager).
+Use the (uber)war, create a folder "/var/lib/floraconnect" on your deployment server, give it permissons to the container used user (like tomcat7 or tomcat6) and them deploy the war normally (copying to /var/lib/tomcat7/webapps or using the web manager).

 Access the app and register to create the first admin.